 Which Category Do I Need To Address First?

 It’s important to realize the concept of a limiting factor.
 Let’s invoke the all-knowing wikipedia:

 “Limiting Factor- an input or variable in such that a small change in it from present value would cause a non-negligible change in an output or other measure of system”

 Time is a non-replenishing resource.
 We don’t get it back.
 Therefore, it’s ideal to find how to make the most effective change with the least amount of time and effort involved.
 If one method makes a given amount of improvement in 2 days, while a separate method makes the same amount of improvement in 2 weeks, it’s a clear choice that the first method is the ideal method.

 Here’s where we need to set our ego to the side.
 Sometimes, you may not be the best person to find your limiting factor.
 If you aren’t sure where you need to spend your time, you need to see someone who can tell you.
-This could be via a Functional Movement Screen, a Physical Therapist, a knowledgeable coach, a Muscle Activation Techniques specialist, a Chiropractor, etc. There are an insane amount of ways you could go about this.
+This could be via a Functional Movement Screen, a Physical Therapist, a knowledgeable coach, a Chiropractor, etc. There are an insane amount of ways you could go about this.
 So many disciplines boil down to the same basic principles, so find one that works for you.

 Our perception is subjective, and ideally, an objective system to find the limiting factor will provide more accurate results.
 Everyone is different, and to be honest, everything works.
 What matters is that you find a way to step outside of your own judgement, and objectively discover where you could make the most improvement in the smallest amount of time.

 So take a step back and ponder this question: Could you get up and get after it right now with little prep?
 It might be time to put in the work so you can.

 Want to dive deeper?
 Reach out, or come by Crux Conditioning if you’re in the area.